openMolNike/font2triangles.js/README.md

 5) https://github.com/r3mi/poly2tri.js

 # License:
-Do everything you want!
-You are free.
+You are free to do everything you want with my code!
+But check lib's Licenses.